Iran executes three men over recent protests, judiciary says

-May 19 (Reuters) - Iran executed three men on Friday over recent protests, the judiciary of the Middle East nation said on Twitter.
+May 19 (Reuters) - Iran executed three men on Friday over recent protests, the country's judiciary said on Twitter.

 Majid Kazemi, Saleh Mirhashemi and Saeed Yaghoubi were executed in the central city of Isfahan, it said.